ReviewInstrumental/DSL-dataset-description/README.md

 # Dataset-Descriptor
 A Visual Studio Code language plugin to describe machine-learning datasets.
 This plugin helps you define your data's provenance, composition, and social concerns in a standard format.

-## Techicanl report: Examples using the DSL
+## Technical report: Examples using the DSL

-As an examples of using our DSL over machine-learning dataset, we present a report **[here](https://github.com/ReviewInstrumental/DSL-dataset-definition/blob/main/examples/evaluation/DSL-Dataset-Definition-examples-report.pdf)** were we describe three benchmark datasets.
+As an example of using our DSL over machine-learning datasets, we present a report **[here](https://github.com/ReviewInstrumental/DSL-dataset-description/blob/master/examples/evaluation/DSL-Dataset-definition-examples-report.pdf)** were we describe three benchmark datasets.
 The description files of the example datasets can be found in the **examples/evaluation** folder.

-## Using the plug-in
+## Using the plugin

 This work is still in a double-blind peer-review process.
 Therefore, the plugin is not published in the Visual Studio Code Market.
-Instead, a packaged release of the plugin, ready to be installed, can be found at the root folder of the project.
+Instead, a packaged release of the plugin, ready to be installed, can be found in the project's root folder.

 The file is **Dataset-Descriptor-0.0.1.vsix**